 Finance & Billing

 All pricing can be found at kindbody.com/pricing.
-In addition, we are able to offer financing options as necessary.
+Additionally, we offer financing options as needed.

 Prior to your appointment, please make sure to upload your insurance card to your portal so we are able to verify coverage ahead of time.